Chipperfield

-Chipperfield is a village and civil parish in the Dacorum district of Hertfordshire, England, approximately five miles southwest of Hemel Hempstead and five miles north of Watford.
-It stands on a chalk plateau at the edge of the Chiltern Hills, between 130 and 160 metres above sea level.
+Chipperfield is a village and civil parish in the Dacorum district of Hertfordshire, England, approximately 5 mi southwest of Hemel Hempstead and 5 mi miles north of Watford.
+It stands on a chalk plateau at the edge of the Chiltern Hills, between 130 m and 160 m above sea level.

 The village green is at the centre of Chipperfield on the edge of the 117 acre Chipperfield Common.
 The rural parish includes the hamlet of Tower Hill.